zivab/Starwars-Search-App/README.md

 - **Edit Feature**:
   Each result can be edited directly on the category page, allowing for flexible data interaction.

+- **Create Feature**:
+  You can add a new character to the table using the **“Create”** button, allowing you to expand the list of characters.

 ## Technologies Used

 Frontend: